 Arzav joined Watsi on September 25th, 2016.
-Three years ago, Arzav became the 2507th member to automatically support a new Watsi patient every month.
-Since then, 3,207 more people have become monthly donors!
-Arzav's most recent donation traveled 1,500 miles to support Soe, a refugee from Thailand, to fund knee fracture surgery.
+Four years ago, Arzav became the 2507th member to automatically support a new Watsi patient every month.
+Since then, 3,442 more people have become monthly donors!
+Arzav's most recent donation traveled 3,400 miles to support Gladys, a farmer and mother-of-nine from Uganda, to fund her thyroidectomy.

 Arzav has funded healthcare for 52 patients in 10 countries.